Forester’s Arms, Graffham

 With your back to the pub, turn left until you come to the war memorial on the right-hand side after around 100 yards.
 At the war memorial, turn left and go through a kissing gate heading along the path across the field towards the Downs.
 At the end of the field, go through the gap in the fence and continue on the path ahead.
 Take a fork to the right taking a narrow path rather than the obvious path ahead, passing buildings on your left.
 Walk towards the church in view ahead of you, following the gravel track until you reach the road in front of the church.

 Turn left on the road and pass the private road signed to Lavington Stud on your left, continuing on the wide track ahead.
 The track climbs steadily and after no more than half a mile you come to a divergence in the path.
 Turn left just before the gate ahead and where the main path bears round to the right.
 This path bears downhill and round to the right through woodland.
 Continue on this path, ignoring several paths including a path to your right, signed by a blue way marker.
 A few hundred yards past that way marker you reach a crossroads where you turn right up the hill, following the yellow way marker.

-At the top of a very steep climb you reach a crossroads in the path where you go straight ahead following the path up the hill.
-Very quickly you emerge into a clearing where you continue straight ahead along the left hand side of the field.
-After a couple of hundred yards, just before the hedgerow, turn right walking towards the sign post visible straight ahead.
-At the sign post, turn right on to the South Downs Way.
+At the top of a very steep climb, you reach a crossroads in the path where you go straight ahead following the path up the hill.
+Very quickly you emerge into a clearing where you continue straight ahead along the left-hand side of the field.
+After a couple of hundred yards, just before the hedgerow, turn right walking towards the signpost visible straight ahead.
+At the signpost, turn right onto South Downs Way.